 Atlas: Private Advisory

 11:14 AM.
 Tuesday.
 The founder is thinking out loud about an acquisition that closes in 14 days.
-The CFO has an incentive structure tied to the deal.
-The general counsel is paid by the same fee pool.
+The CFO has compensation tied to the deal.
+The lawyer is paid by the same fee pool.
 The board has not been told yet.
-There is no one in the conversation whose job it is to ask the question that breaks the deal.
+Nobody in the conversation is paid to ask the question that could break the deal.

 Outside help layer map Compact pyramid with private advisory highlighted.
 You are here Private advisory sits one layer below decision architecture.
 Decision Advisory Governance Fractional